Electron-beam lithography

-Electron-beam lithography (often abbreviated as e-beam lithography, EBL) is the practice of scanning a focused beam of electrons to draw custom shapes on a surface covered with an electron-sensitive film called a resist (exposing).
+Electron-beam lithography (often abbreviated as e-beam lithography or EBL) is the practice of scanning a focused beam of electrons to draw custom shapes on a surface covered with an electron-sensitive film called a resist (exposing).
 The electron beam changes the solubility of the resist, enabling selective removal of either the exposed or non-exposed regions of the resist by immersing it in a solvent (developing).
 The purpose, as with photolithography, is to create very small structures in the resist that can subsequently be transferred to the substrate material, often by etching.

 The primary advantage of electron-beam lithography is that it can draw custom patterns (direct-write) with sub-10 nm resolution.
 This form of maskless lithography has high resolution but low throughput, limiting its usage to photomask fabrication, low-volume production of semiconductor devices, and research and development.

 Systems

 Electron-beam lithography systems used in commercial applications are dedicated e-beam writing systems that are very expensive (> US$1M).
-For research applications, it is very common to convert an electron microscope into an electron beam lithography system using relatively low cost accessories (< US$100K).
+For research applications, it is very common to convert an electron microscope into an electron-beam lithography system using relatively low cost accessories (< US$100K).
 Such converted systems have produced linewidths of ~20 nm since at least 1990, while current dedicated systems have produced linewidths on the order of 10 nm or smaller.

 Electron-beam lithography systems can be classified according to both beam shape and beam deflection strategy.
 Older systems used Gaussian-shaped beams that scanned these beams in a raster fashion.
-Newer systems use shaped beams that can be deflected to various positions in the writing field (also known as vector scan).
+Newer systems use shaped beams that can be deflected to various positions in the writing field (also known as "vector scan").